The Severity of Sleep Walking and Possible Treatments

 Although as stated before, sleepwalking can be harmful.
 But for some sleepwalking can be dangerous.

 For comedian and film-maker Mike Birbiglia, sleepwalking became a serious issue, although he ignored it for a long time.
-Birbligia, writer and star of award-winning film Sleepwalk With Me, found himself in A&E after throwing himself through a hotel window.
+Birbligia, writer and star of the award-winning film Sleepwalk With Me, found himself in A&E after throwing himself through a hotel window.
 A similar incident happened in the middle of 2014 when British tourist Amy Wigfull fell 50ft from a balcony at a Spanish hotel while sleepwalking.
 Doctors said that she only survived because she was fast asleep and her body was therefore in a relaxed state.

 It was after his Washington hotel sleepwalking incident, described in an article he wrote for the Guardian, that Birbiglia decided ‘it was time to see a Doctor, it was time to stop putting things off’.

 Sleepwalking is most prevalent in children, but, for a minority, the condition continues into adulthood.
-There are many myths around the condition.
+There are many myths about the condition.
 One of the most constant is that it is dangerous to wake a sleepwalker.
 Though it is true that it will be unpleasant for the sleeper it is unlikely to be perilous.
 The popular misconception is that people sleepwalk with their arms outstretched in front of them.
 The sight of someone sleepwalking can be quite unsettling for a witness.
 As stated before, despite being deeply asleep, sleepwalkers often have their eyes open and may also talk during the activity.
 This is due to the brain being in an unusual state of being active enough to dream- as in REM (Rapid Eye Movement) sleep- but no longer putting the body in a state of paralysis.
 Sleepwalking can occur during either stage of the sleep cycle.

 Sleep neurologist and co-founder of SleepStation, Dr Kirstie Anderson, is familiar with how common sleepwalking is and explains the condition in more detail.
 She states: